 - Hand hole pockets are upside down and not zippered = added bulk just not wanted

-I feel like this review was a bit of a downer, but that’s the way it goes sometimes.
+I feel like this review was a bit of a downer for the LensCoat cover, but that’s the way it goes sometimes.
 Clearly, as you can see from the lead image in this review, I get out there and test things in the way they were intended to be used.
-Not everything works as you’d hope it to, and yes I purchased this cover with my own hard-earned money in order to test and review it here.
+Not everything works as you’d hope it to, and yes, I purchased this cover with my own hard-earned money in order to test and review it here for you guys.

 Where To Buy